Documentation / Scripting / Pre and post scripts

 The most common scripting question after "how do I measure a single page?" is "how do I log in once and then measure several pages as a logged-in user?".
 Re-doing the login on every page is slow, fragile, and pollutes the metrics.

-The answer is --preScript and --postScript — scripts that run once before / once after your actual test, sharing the browser session.
+The answer is --preScript and --postScript — scripts that run before / after the URLs you measure, sharing the same browser session.

 What pre and post scripts do

---preScriptruns once before the URL list is tested.
-It uses the same browser instance, so anything it does (logging in, dismissing a banner, setting cookies, throttling the network) carries into the measurement run.--postScriptruns once after the test list is finished.
-The browser is still around — useful for logout, screenshot capture on failure, or pushing custom data somewhere.
+--preScriptruns before the URLs are tested, in the same browser instance, so anything it does (logging in, dismissing a banner, setting cookies, throttling the network) carries into the measurement run.--postScriptruns after the URLs are tested, while the browser is still around — useful for logout, screenshot capture on failure, or pushing custom data somewhere.

 Both are completely separate .mjs files.
 They get the same (context, commands) signature as a regular script.
 Pre and post scripts do not run as part of a measurement and produce no metrics themselves; they exist to set up state.